Find Affordable College Courses

 $6,381 Average Tuition & Fees

 You’ll join some of the best and brightest minds around you if you attend University of Florida.
 The school came in at #2 on this year’s Best Value Communication & Journalism Schools in Florida list.
-UF is a fairly large public school located in the midsize city of Gainesville.
+UF is a very large public school located in the medium-sized city of Gainesville.

-UF undergraduate students pay an average of $6,381 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UF are $6,381 per year.
 On average, communication and journalism graduates from UF take out $17,433 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $238, assuming that the borrower is on a 10-year repayment plan.

 Full Communication & Journalism at University of Florida Report